jmcanterafonseca/jmcanterafonseca.github.io/README.md

 All the posted articles in this repository/blog are:

-Copyright (c) 2020 José Manuel Cantera Fonseca and licensed under a [Creative Commons by Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) License.
+Copyright (c) 2020-21 José Manuel Cantera Fonseca and licensed under a [Creative Commons by Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) License.

+All the scripts, K8s manifests, etc. in this repository are Copyright (c) 2020-21 José Manuel Cantera Fonseca and can only be used for learning/non-commercial purposes and **by no means** for any commercial work without prior consent from the author.